Acts Chapter Sixteen

 Acts 16:14

-One of those listening was a woman named Lydia, a dealer in purple cloth from the city of Thyatira, who was a worshiper of God.
-The Lord opened her heart to respond to Paul's message.
+One of those listening was a woman from the city of Thyatira named Lydia, a dealer in fine purple cloth.
+She was already a "God-fearer," and the Lord opened up her heart to respond to what Sha'ul was saying.

 This too can be a somewhat puzzling verse to read as we are told that Lydia was a "worshiper of God" but then we are told that "the Lord opened her heart".
 You see, many people want to worship God but that does not change the fact that, to have a right relationship with God, we must accept his Son, Jesus, as the payment for our sins.